LukeAveil/CV/README.md

 ## Luke Aveil

-A freelance photographer and adventurer turned junior developer.
-A curiosity for code and attempt to teach myself how to program, has led me out of my comfort zone to pursue a career in something I never thought possible.
+I am a freelance photographer and adventurer turned junior developer.
+I have always been curious about how things are made and eager to understand how they work, this curiosity and natural inquisitiveness is what led me to become a developer.

 I have just completed 16 weeks intensive training at Makers Academy, Europe's leading full stack coding bootcamp.
 During my time at Makers I have developed a passion for object-orientated design, clean test-driven code and working in a collaborative environment.